picodata/tarantool-module/README.md

 ### Usage

-Add following lines to your project Cargo.toml:
+Add the following lines to your project Cargo.toml:
 ```toml
 [dependencies]
 tarantool-module = "0.2"